smalbadger/BaggageRouter/README.md

 A distributed system for tracking baggage across multiple flights, built with Python, Kafka, Redis, and modern observability tools.

+# Warning

+This project is a work in progress and is not ready for production use.
+I'm fairly confident there are bugs.
+This was put together very quickly to prove out my design.

 ## System Architecture

 ![Baggage Router System Architecture](images/BaggageRouterArchitecture.jpg)